brooks-t/algorithms/README.md

-# pull-request-demo
+# algorithms

-Now, I am a demo for a Pull Request!
+This repo is for practiving various JavaScript algorithms